 In summary, respondents who accept hypothetical pay cuts have lower reservation wage ratios than those who reject pay cuts, and they experience lower re-employment wage ratios.
 Moreover, those who accept larger pay cuts have lower reservation wage ratios and lower re-employment wage ratios than those who accept smaller pay cuts.
 Reservation wages are also highly predictive of re-employment wages.
-Finally, we will show later that standard measures of worker-level rents are powerful predictors of the willingness to accept job-saving pay cuts.
+Finally, we will show in Section 4.2 that residuals from a standard wage regression are powerful predictors of the willingness to accept job-saving pay cuts.
 These results indicate that our survey yields meaningful data on the labor market opportunities of unemployment benefit recipients and on their willingness to accept pay cuts to save their lost jobs.